 We are a specialty pharmaceutical company that focuses on therapeutics for the treatment of diseases and disorders of the central nervous system ("CNS").
 We currently own two commercial CNS products, H.P.
 Acthar Gel ("Acthar") and Doral.
-We acquired the rights to Doral (quazepam) in May 2006.
 Acthar (repository corticotropin injection) is an injectable drug that is approved for the treatment of certain CNS disorders with an inflammatory component, including the treatment of flares associated with multiple sclerosis ("MS"), and is also used in treating patients with infantile spasm, an epileptic syndrome.
 Doral is indicated for the treatment of insomnia, characterized by difficulty in falling asleep, frequent nocturnal awakenings, and/or early morning awakenings, which occurs frequently in patients with CNS diseases and disorders.
-We announced our CNS strategy in April 2005.
-As part of this strategy, we are pursuing the development of new products that have the potential to address unmet medical needs in the CNS field as well as the licensing and acquisition of additional CNS commercial products and product candidates.
+Our strategy is to focus on Acthar and to develop through corporate collaborations new medications focused on our target markets that would generally require lower capital investment when compared to traditional pre-clinical development programs.